DIRECTOR | PIANO

 Rebecca is the musical director of Pot Pourri, Australia’s leading musical theatre ensemble and performs throughout Australia and internationally.

-Rebecca is the co founder and director of CHAMBERS MUSIC and KIDKO PERFORMING ARTS SCHOOL, with her husband, Greg McMaster.
+Rebecca is the co founder and director of CHAMBERS MUSIC and KIDKO PERFORMING ARTS SCHOOL, with her husband and Co-Director, Greg McMaster.